letingz/letingz/README.md

 - 🔭 I’m currently working on my dissertation.
 - 🌱 I’m currently learning NLP.
-- ⚡ Fun fact: I built a factory.
-The goal is to built a [Dyson sphere](https://en.wikipedia.org/wiki/Dyson_sphere).
+- ⚡ Fun fact: I have been desining numerous pipelines to collect planet resources, and the ultimate goal is to built a [Dyson sphere](https://en.wikipedia.org/wiki/Dyson_sphere).

 <!--
 **letingz/letingz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.